 The second annual hackathon challenged teams to create web, desktop, and mobile computer projects.read more

 Materials science entries swept the top four spots in Northwestern's annual scientific images contest.view the gallery

 New research shows that a configuration issue slows Internet traffic traveling to the island.read more

 A Life of Galileo with run at Northwestern from Nov.
 13 to Dec.
 6.read more

-At McCormick, we empower our students to become whole-brain engineers.
+At Northwestern, we empower our students to become whole-brain engineers.
 We integrate elements of left-brain thinking—analysis, logic, and math—with the high-level right-brain thinking that fosters intuition and creativity.
 The future belongs to those who can combine both ways of thinking to lead, innovate, and help solve the world's most pressing problems.